csi-dgist/QoS-Guard/docs/rules/EMP.md

 **4. Empirical Conclusion**

-The experiment highlights the risk of **"False Positive Failures."** When the Liveliness Lease Duration is too aggressive (close to the $PP$), transient network issues cause the Subscriber to frequently revoke ownership from the primary Publisher.
+The experiment highlights the risk of **"False Positive Failures."** When the Liveliness Lease Duration is too aggressive, transient network issues cause the Subscriber to frequently revoke ownership from the primary Publisher.
 This leads to unstable system control and unnecessary handovers.

-To maintain a stable Ownership state, the Liveliness Lease Duration must be set with enough margin to accommodate at least two consecutive heartbeat losses or retransmission delays:
-$[OWNST = EXCLUSIVE] ⇒ lease_duration ≥ 2 × PP$

 <hr class="hr-double">